forge-55/bunkeros/docs/reference/vs-omarchy.md

 - Easy to review before installation

 ### Flexibility
-- Works on various Arch-based systems (CachyOS, EndeavourOS, etc.)
+- Designed for minimal Arch Linux systems
 - Install on existing systems without reinstalling
 - Compatible with different hardware configurations
 - Easy to customize or extend